rizwan-signon/rizwan-signon/README.md

 # Hi there, I'm Rizwanullah! 👋

 ## 🚀 About Me
 I'm a **Full Stack Developer** with a passion for building scalable, efficient, and user-friendly applications.
-With expertise in **React, Next.js, TypeScript, Node.js, Express, MongoDB, and Tailwind CSS**, I focus on writing clean and maintainable code.
+With expertise in **React, Next.js, TypeScript, Node.js, Express,postgres,cubeJs,MongoDB, and Tailwind CSS**, I focus on writing clean and maintainable code.
 I enjoy working on challenging projects that push my skills to the next level.

 ## 💻 Tech Stack
 - **Frontend**: React, Next.js, TypeScript, Tailwind CSS